 Let’s look at what marketing a home at the right price produces:

 1. A large number of applications – simply put, more applications equals a better chance of finding the right person to rent your home.
 Remember any “sales funnel” begins with driving traffic in the big end of the funnel.

-2. The right tenant – bad tenants (and any un-creditworthy person for that matter) are used to paying more money for services.
+2. The right resident – bad residents (and any un-creditworthy person for that matter) are used to paying more money for services.
 Think about payday loans and “buy here, pay here” car lots.
 Logically, doesn’t it make sense that someone would pay more for a service if they didn’t have many other choices?

-3. A long term tenant – to some degree this is the right tenant I describe in the previous point, but think about this . . .
-What happens if you get a good tenant at above market rate?
+3. A long term resident – to some degree this is the right resident I describe in the previous point, but think about this . . .
+What happens if you get a good resident at above market rate?
 They typically leave after a year when they realize their friend down the street is paying $200 less for a better home.
-So even if you find the right tenant, you lose them quickly and have to spend the money to get the home ready for a new tenant.
+So even if you find the right resident, you lose them quickly and have to spend the money to get the home ready for a new resident.

 4. The right income – what happens if you under rent the home?
 If you can believe it, we see this too.
 Under renting a home doesn’t allow you to maximize your income.